negotiation

 1. Achieve the win/win

 An agreement that ends with an enforced deal will break down.
-Real breakthrough is achieved when both sides can claim victory, and your needs and those of the other party are both satisfied.
-The real outcome is the creation a positive environment to move forward together.
+Real breakthrough is achieved when both sides can claim victory, and your needs and those of the other party are both satisfied through a negotiated agreement.
+The real outcome is the creation of a positive environment to move forward together.
+Successful negotiations are achieved through trust and respect, fostering better outcomes for all parties involved

 2. Never be the first to make an offer